 Its International segment, which consists primarily of sales to consumers through company-operated stores in Japan and mainland China, also accounts for revenue from the Internet, Hong Kong, Macau, Singapore, Taiwan, Malaysia, and Korea.
-Wholesale customers and distributors in 25 countries also contribute to the segment's sales.
+Wholesale customers and distributors in approximately 35 countries also contribute to the segment's sales.

 It's expanding globally by entering into joint ventures and distributor relationships to build its market presence and capability.
 It gains greater control over its brand, aggressively grows market share, and accelerates its brand awareness by later acquiring its partners' interest.
-For example, Coach in 2011 purchased a non-controlling interest in a joint venture with Hackett Limited to expand the Coach business in Europe.
-Through the joint venture, Coach opened retail locations in Spain, Portugal, Great Britain, France, Ireland, and Germany.
-In July 2013, Coach purchased Hackett Limited’s 50% interest in the joint venture.
-The company purchased the domestic retail businesses from its distributors in Hong Kong, Macau, China, Singapore, Taiwan, Malaysia, and Korea.
+For example, in mid-2013, the company purchased Hackett Limited’s 50% interest in a joint venture aimed at expanding the Coach business in Europe.
+Coach also purchased the domestic retail businesses from its distributors in Hong Kong, Macau, China, Singapore, Taiwan, Malaysia, and Korea.

 Coach has been banking on its upscale clientele in the US, Japan, and elsewhere to invest in its products.
 The company's looking to boost its global distribution efforts, mostly in North America, China, and Europe, while also improving store sales.
 It's also implementing several initiatives, prudently expanding its retail presence in North America in an effort to generate higher sales revenue.
 The company has been scaling back its once-aggressive expansion by halving its new US store openings.
 Coach believes that ultimately there is a market to support up to 500 Coach stores in the US and 30 in Canada.